 Discussion of issues related to U.S. immigration and international migration.

 The U.S. Department of State, U.S. Agency for International Development (USAID), and Department of Defense (DoD) recently released the “Stabilization Assistance Review” (SAR).
-The SAR discusses how the United States can most effectively leverage diplomacy, defense, and foreign assistance to stabilize conflict-affected areas.
+This document and accompanying efforts discuss how the United States and and other countries can most effectively leverage diplomacy, defense, and foreign assistance to stabilize conflict-affected areas.

 China's "Belt and Road Initiative" encompassing infrastructure development and investments throughout the world has come under increasing scrutiny.